Autumn in Korea | 48 Exceptional Places to See Breathtaking Fall Foliage in 2023

 These autumn tours in Korea only take place for a few months each year, and they get booked up fast, because space and timing for them is limited.
 If you’ve got your heart set on seeing any of these places while visiting Korea in autumn, I recommend reserving a spot as soon as your travel dates are confirmed.

-Here are the limited autumn day tours available in Korea for 2022.
+Here are the limited edition autumn day tours available in Korea for 2023.

 Naejangsan National Park is a stunner in autumn ⓒ Ha Nam-gi, Korea Tourism Organization

 A few years ago, pink muhly grass took over the IG feeds of Korea and there’s no end in sight for this craze.
-Here’s a few discounted tickets and day tours for pink muhly hotspots in Korea for October.
+Here’s a few discounted tickets and day tours for pink muhly hotspots in Korea in autumn.

 Best Places to Visit in Korea during Autumn